Create a Multi-Step Workflow in WordPress

 Now we're going to control who can move content to different statuses.

-• Check the box, “Control Custom Statuses”.
+• Check the box, “Control selection of custom post statuses”.

 Now you can choose the status permissions for each user role.
 Here are my recommendations for the Author role.
 Notice that Author does NOT have permissions for “Publish” or for using the “Final Review” status.